Capers History, Family Crest & Coats of Arms

-"Chaput" was the Old French word for a type of chopping block that was used to work slate and create different shapes.
+The Old French word "Chaput" was a type of chopping block that was used to work slate and create different shapes.
 The name Chaput was originally given to carpenters.
-CITATION[CLOSE]

 Early Origins of the Capers family